-Financial planners often focus on a particular type of client or on specific situations, says Shannon McLay, a financial planner, author, and entrepreneur.
-“You have generalists that can help with just about everything like investing, estate planning, and insurance, and then you have specialists who assist specific groups of people with solutions like elder care and special needs, or LGBT couples,” she says.
+Financial planners often focus on a particular type of client or specific situations, says Shannon McLay, a financial planner, author, and entrepreneur.
+“You have generalists that can help with just about everything, like investing, estate planning, and insurance, and then you have specialists who assist specific groups of people with solutions like elder care and special needs, or LGBT couples,” she says.

 Torabi and McLay agree that a good first step is to ask friends, family, and colleagues for recommendations.
 They also suggest checking out online resources, such as NAPFA, NerdWallet, or CFP Board.
 This Lifehacker post has some good advice as well, coming from the Three Thrifty Guys.

 How do I choose the right financial planner?

 It may take some time to find the right professional, says Torabi, who recommends interviewing at least four or five planners before making a decision.
 The first meeting is typically free of charge.
-“In that meeting you should ask a lot of questions and the planner should show interest in you, your goals, and needs,” says Torabi.
+“In that meeting, you should ask a lot of questions and the planner should show interest in you, your goals, and needs,” she says.

-McLay echoes her advice, suggesting that singles and couples meet with several planners with the goal of finding someone you’re comfortable being honest with — there’s a “personal” in “personal finance,” after all — and who listens to what you’re saying.
+McLay echoes her advice, emphasizing the importance of finding someone you’re comfortable being honest with — there’s a “personal” in “personal finance,” after all — and who really listens to you.

 Should I work with a fee-only advisor, or one who works on commission?